 There's only one limitation: Most of our sales channels require us to choose list prices that match your book's best price.
 So if you do publish your book anywhere else, you will be required to provide the same (or better) list price for your project at Draft2Digital.

 How do I make changes to my ebook?

 Draft2Digital makes it easy for you to maintain and update your book.
 Whether you're fixing a typo in the source document or updating your product description, all you have to do is select the project from your dashboard and make the changes.
 Then click "Republish" and we'll make sure your changes get posted to all your sales channels.

 How often can I make changes to my ebook?

-You can make changes to your projects as often as you want.
+You can make changes to your projects as often as you want at no cost to you.
 We don't place any limits.

 Can I sign up without a US mailing address/tax ID/bank account?

 Draft2Digital does support international publishers.
 There are some limitations for international users (things like tax withholding and availability of direct deposit), but these are limitations created by federal law and/or our financial service providers.
 Wherever possible, we're committed to making Draft2Digital a convenient service for users anywhere in the world.

 Does Draft2Digital provide ISBNs?